psifidotos/paneltransparencybutton/README.md

 # How To Use

-Unlock your widgets and add transparency button in a plasma panel.
-Activate it and your plasma panel will become completely transparent without altering your plasma theme files.
-Lock your widgets in the end in order to hide the transparency button completely.
+1. Unlock your widgets and add transparency button in a plasma panel
+2. Activate it and your plasma panel will become completely transparent without altering your plasma theme files.
+2. Lock your widgets in the end in order to hide the transparency button completely.

 # Suggested
 - Plasma >= 5.17.3